paezha/University-AI-Panel/README.md

 engineering will become an essential skill; perhaps even the skill to end all skills[^34].

-It is important to note that, even if prompt engineering offered some value to students, the skill is inextricable tied to a singular technology, with little transferability potential.
-As Mollick and Mollick (2024) demonstrate, prompt engineering is not even transferable *between* different LLMs (see p.
+It is important to note that, even if prompt “engineering” offered some value to students, the skill is inextricable tied to a singular technology, with little transferability potential.
+As Mollick and Mollick (2024) demonstrate, prompt “engineering” is not even transferable *between* different LLMs (see p.
 5 and p.
 36).
 Good skills transfer between contexts.
 Learning how to form an effective bibliographical query would work at retrieving relevant resources at McMaster, at the University of Toronto, and at the New York Public Library.
 Learning to identify relevant content would work while reading a novel, a book of history, or a text of econometrics.
-Writing, the slow and painful process of converting thoughts into words, is essential to create a style of communication that is unique to every person.
+Writing, the slow and demanding process of converting thoughts into words, is essential to create a style of communication that is unique to each person.
 It might be argued, in fact, that writing *is* learning (Klein and Boscolo 2016).

 In a sense, an AI is like a crutch.
 It can help someone to accomplish a task more easily, but it will not help if used constantly.
-However, what the public is being promised is not a crutch: it is an All-Terrain Vehicle that the end user cannot hope to master[^35] due to its blackbox nature–in the sense that 1) neural networks are blackboxes; and 2) the development of AIs itself is a blackbox where things change based on the interests of their corporate developers[^36] instead of the interests of their relatively small customers[^37].
+However, what the public is being promised is not a crutch: it is an All-Terrain Vehicle that the end user cannot hope to fully master[^35] due to its blackbox nature–in the sense that 1) neural networks are blackboxes; and
+2) the development of AIs itself is a blackbox wherein things can more easily change based on the interests of their corporate owners[^36] than in response to the interests of their relatively small customers[^37].

 <!--
 McMaster: 842,899,000 CAD